 A diamond begins its journey into a piece of jewelry when it comes out of the mine.

 During the 20th century, as demand for diamonds grew around the world, original reserves were matched by a growing demand now the diamond supply chain looks rather different from what it once was in the 20th century.
 In Blood Diamond, De Beers was depicted as a monopolistic organisation seeking to limit the flow of diamonds into the market to keep their prices high.

 Whilst De Beers have led most of the diamond industry in the early 20th century, discoveries in Russia, Canada, and Australia led to the rise of several other diamond mining companies.
 Diamonds are now more of an oligopoly (like oil) than a monopoly, but importantly, they do not collude to fix pricing in the same way.

 With demand rising around the world, and fewer and fewer new diamond reserves being discovered, the value of diamonds continues to steadily increase.
-This seems to be the case with most commodities, in part due to globalization and in part due to some countries, like China, experiencing a rapid growth in their demand for fine jewelry.
+This seems to be the case with most commodities, in part due to globalisation and in part due to some countries, like China, experiencing a rapid growth in their demand for fine jewelry.

 We’re sure you were surprised to see some of the countries on this list, like Australia and Russia.

 Next, the rough diamonds are grouped and auctioned off to large diamond polishing companies, many of which are in India but they are also in Botswana, China, South Africa, the Middle East, and Israel, among others.

 As these diamonds travel the world, the Kimberley Process, and now Blockchain companies like Everledger, aim to track their progress through sealed parcels—the goal being to ensure conflict diamonds do not enter the supply chain.